JosiahSiegel/the-cynical-dba/source/_posts/2017-07-07-lazy-windows-cluster-lab.md

 - domain
 ---

-For those that want a Windows cluster environment, but do not want to read through documentation that was clearly not designed for mortals such as myself.
+For those that want a Windows cluster environment, but don’t want to spend half the day installing requirements; Vagrant makes this possible with a single command.

-The Vagrantfile below will create a domain controller VM and two cluster node VMs based on the YAML parameters.
+The Vagrantfile below will create a domain controller VM and two cluster node VMs based on the YAML file parameters.
 Additional nodes can be added, but this should be done before running `vagrant up` for the first time.

-Be warned that running this environment on a single disk requires considerable throughput and I do not recommend running on your primary system disk.
+Be warned that running this environment on a single disk requires considerable throughput and I do not recommend running on your primary system disk if it's not an SSD.
 Also, security configuration is set for test use only. **NOT FOR PRODUCTION USE!**

 ## Basic usage:

  * Install Virtualbox
  * Install Vagrant (>= 1.9.4)
- * Copy Vagrantfile & user_params.yml to a directory
+ * Copy Vagrantfile & user_params.yml to the same location
  * Update the YAML file as needed
  * Run `vagrant up` or `vagrant up ClusterDC ClusterNode01 ClusterNode02`
  * The "Create cluster" provision runs on the last node VM